levelten/google-analytics-plus-wp/readme.txt

 Connects Google Analytics with your WordPress site.
 Displays stats to help you understand your users and site content on a whole new level!

 == Description ==
-This Google Analytics for WordPress plugin enables you to track your site using the latest Google Analytics tracking code and allows you to view key Google Analytics stats in your WordPress install.
+Google Analytics+ for WordPress enables you to easily setup and configure Google Analytics tracking on your site.
+It also generates reports of essential metrics right in your WordPress install.

 In addition to a set of general Google Analytics stats, in-depth Page reports and in-depth Post reports allow further segmentation of your analytics data, providing performance details for each post or page from your website.